Shah Razen Said

-Mohammad Shah Razen bin Said (born 14 December 1985) is a Bruneian professional footballer who plays as a striker for Kasuka FC and the Brunei national team.
-He is the current record goalscorer for Brunei with eight goals.
+Mohammad Shah Razen bin Said (born 14 December 1985) is a Bruneian former footballer who played as a striker.
+He is the joint record goalscorer for Brunei (shared with Azwan Ali Rahman) with eight goals.

 Shah Razen is included in the International Federation of Football History & Statistics' all-time Brunei Men's Dream Team first eleven that was announced in August 2021.

 Club career

 Besides DPMM, Shah Razen has also played for AH United, non-league Viva Rangers, Wijaya FC, as well as a short trial with Indian club Sporting Clube de Goa.
 He was also Brunei's top scorer in the 2006-07 Malaysia Super League with 21 goals, back when DPMM were playing in the Malaysian Premier League.
 When DPMM joined the S.League starting in 2009, Shah Razen helped the club to win the Singapore League Cup twice, in 2009 and 2012.

 He was used sparingly by Steve Kean in the 2014 campaign, only starting two games and notching two goals as the team won the League Cup for the third time and only missing out on the S.League title in the final round of fixtures.
 In the 2014 close season, he was poised to join Perak FA, which would have linked him up with former manager Vjeran Simunić who was then the Perak FA manager.
 The move did not materialise.

 On 10 June 2021, Shah Razen stated in an Instagram post that the upcoming 2021 Brunei Super League season would be his last one in DPMM stripes.
 He made his first appearance of the season against Rimba Star FC on 4 July, coming on to replace Andrey Varankow.
 He managed to get a hat-trick to contribute to a 15–0 victory.
 This was his first hat-trick since 14 February 2007 against NS Naza in the 2006–07 Malaysia Super League.

 On 4 December 2022, Shah Razen scored the winning goal in a 2–1 victory over Kasuka FC in the final of the 2022 Brunei FA Cup, to end a remarkable season in which he scored a total of 19 goals in the competition.
 Shah Razen ended his 17-year stay at DPMM in 2023 and joined Kasuka, reuniting him with his brother Adi.
 He scored on his debut in the opening match of the 2023 Brunei Super League on 3 March against MS PPDB which finished 4–0.
+On 17 November, Shah Razen gained his first local championship medal with Kasuka after being undefeated in all of their matches.

+Shah Razen came back to DPMM in 2025, lacing up for the team that plays in the Brunei Super League.
+He made his DPMM II debut on 19 January against Jerudong FC in a 5–0 win.
+On 6 April, he scored a hat-trick in a 12–0 win over PKT FT in the 2025 Brunei FA Cup.
+DPMM II would go on to win the cup on 18 May.